Is Writing a Book Profitable? What to Expect As a First Time Author

 Publish a Series

-Another key to making money as a self published author is to simply have multiple books available for purchase.
+Another key to making money as a self-published author is to simply have multiple books available for purchase.
 The more books you have published, the higher chance you have of book sales and the more likely you are to make money.
+When it comes to fiction, an approach would be to write a book series with a main character that keeps readers coming back for more.
+It's all about making readers eager to dive into the story again and again!

 It's pretty simple.